JoseLuis1248/joseluis1248.github.io/README.md

 # Living Doc Example

 This is an example of Living Documentation for "Free Automation Test Project" published on my profile.
-You can see it the example page published here:
+You can see the example page published here:

 https://joseluis1248.github.io/#/document/Standalone